javglex/FSND-capstone/README.md

 ## API Reference

 ### Getting Started
 - Base URL: Currently this app is only configured to run locally.
-Backend app is hosted in `http://127.0.0.1:5000/`, set as a proxy in the frontend config.
+Backend app is hosted in `http://127.0.0.1:5000/`
 - Authentication: Auth0.

 ## To run application: